Free delivery over £39 | Taste test guarantee

 Prebiotics: Fibre-based nourishment that supports existing gut bacteria.

 Probiotics are especially useful after illness or disruption, while prebiotics are better for long-term balance.
-Probiotics are sensitive to storage conditions, whereas prebiotics remain stable in food or supplements.
-Both are important, but they play different roles.
+Probiotics are sensitive to storage and temperature, whereas prebiotics remain stable in food or supplements.
+Both are important, but they play distinct roles in maintaining a resilient microbiome.

 Does Your Dog Need Them?